profesorfaco/formatos-de-datos/README.md

 > **Data are symbols that represent the properties of objects and events.
 Information consists of processed data, the processing directed at increasing its usefulness**.
 For example, census takers collect data.
 The Bureau of the Census processes that data, converting it into information that is presented in the numerous tables published in the Statistical Abstracts.
 Like data, information also represents the properties of objects and events, but it does so more compactly and usefully than data. **The difference between data and information is functional, not structural**.

-Tales definición de *data* está a la base de la pirámide DIKW (Data, Information, Knowledge, Wisdom):
+Tal definición de *data* está a la base de la pirámide DIKW (Data, Information, Knowledge, Wisdom):

 ![DIKW pyramid](https://eight2late.files.wordpress.com/2011/03/dikw.jpg)